What is gallbladder cancer?

 Gallbladder cancer is a form of cancer that develops in the gallbladder, a small organ in the shape of pear that is located under the liver, behind the lower right ribs.
 The main function of the gallbladder is to concentrate and store bile made by the liver.
 Bile is a fluid that helps to digest fats found in food, and it can be released into the small intestine by either the gallbladder or the liver.
 Because the liver can also perform this function, the gallbladder can be removed without affecting a person’s health.

 Gallbladder cancer incidence

-According to the American Cancer Society, approximately 6,000 people in the United States will be diagnosed with gallbladder cancer this year.
+According to the American Cancer Society, approximately 10,910 people in the United States will be diagnosed with cancer of the gallbladder and large bile ducts in 2015.
 The rate of death from this type of cancer has been decreasing in recent decades.
 However, because the symptoms of gallbladder cancer do not usually appear until the disease is advanced, approximately 80 percent of gallbladder cancers are not found until the cancer has started to spread.